React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 - iOS Common Crypto Library – It allows developers to store and protect their data in Swift applications by adopting AES standard of encryption.
 RNCryptor is a source library available on Github that supports AES encryption.
 On the other hand, developers are also free to write their own encryption code if their app deals with more sensitive data or information.

-So, React Native or Swift – which should be given preference while developing an iOS application?
-Well, there is no hard rule.
+Well, there is no straightforward answer for this question.
 It all depends on your project requirement and complexity.

-For starters – if you are starting in the field of iOS application development then look no further from Swift.
+If you are a new to iOS Application Development, then look no further from Swift.
 I know it has a steep learning curve but considering your main focus is to learn developing an iOS app, it is a worthwhile choice to be considered.

 Furthermore, if you are required to deliver a simpler iOS app which has a limited deadline (Say 1-2 months) then React Native will be the worthy option to choose for.
 For complex application requirements, Swift will be the best option to be considered.